HackAssistant/registration/README.md

 - Grant all priviledges to your user for the created database: `GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;`
 - Exit PSQL console: `\q`

+Other SQL engines may be used, we recommend PostgreSQL for it's robustness.
+To use other please check [this documentation](https://docs.djangoproject.com/en/1.11/ref/databases/) for more information on SQL engines in Django.

 #### Set up nginx